Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 The Lidar has already hard coded values for the minimum and maximum angle and range to scan.
 We can change these values by first connecting to the robot via SSH and on the robot we can go to this directory "/home/wheeltec/wheeltec_lidar/src/pointcloud_to_lasescan/launch" and edit the "pointcloud_scan.launch" file.
 The parameters are well shown.
 (Note that the angles are in radian and not degree)

+The lidar c16 has a 360 degrees in horizontal view and 115 degrees in vertical view

 ### 1.2.4 Stereo Camera

 The stereo camera installed on the Wheeltec robot is the ASTRA PRO.
 It has two cameras.